Subscribe to Blog via Email

 As stated above, NETs are known to be a highly vascular, that is they live on blood supply.
 Tumour embolization is a procedure to shrink a liver tumour by cutting off its blood supply.
 The doctors put a thin, flexible tube, called a catheter, into an artery near your groin or in your arm.
 He or she guides the catheter into the liver artery (the hepatic artery) that supplies blood to the tumour.
 So the theory is if you block the blood supply to a tumour, the tumour will reduce or die.
 It’s a procedure carried out in UK by a person known as an interventional radiologist – it’s very much image guided.
 Other countries may use other appropriately trained personal and they may have different names.

 There are essentially 3 types of liver embolization:

 Often known as Hepatic Arterial Embolization (HAE) or TransArterial Embolization (TAE).
 Basically the technique as described above.

 As per the bland type but they add some chemo (normally Fluorouracil (5-FU) but could be different depending on where you are).
 There is currently some debate about the actual advantages of that over bland.

-Also called selective internal radiotherapy (SIRT), uses tiny radioactive beads (microspheres).
+Also often called selective internal radiotherapy (SIRT), uses tiny radioactive beads (microspheres).
 It damages the blood vessels to the tumour so that it can’t get the nutrients it needs and the radiation given off by the SIRT beads damages the cancer cells and hopefully stops them growing.
 The radiation used is mostly always Yttrium 90 or Y90.
 (Should not be confused with the Y90 version of Peptide Receptor Radio Therapy (PRRT) which is different type of treatment and for the whole body).

 Side Effects and Rest